rdt249/icarus/README.md

 ```
 sudo gpsd /dev/serial0 -F /var/run/gpsd.sock
 ```
+If you have issues with the GPS, check out [this Adafruit guide](https://learn.adafruit.com/adafruit-ultimate-gps-hat-for-raspberry-pi/use-gpsd).
-Then reboot the Pi.
+Now reboot the Pi.
 Now that all the dependencies are installed, the Pi can be configured to launch icarus.py on boot.
 Edit crontab with `crontab -e` and add the following lines at the end:
 ```
 # launch icarus script on reboot